sight-beyond-sight/organic-vault/Nexus/Kaede & Kaigan.md

 - Shared evening poetry (a tradition dating back to the Order's founding, meant to harmonize minds before rest)
 - A seated "listening embrace" once per week (a ritual where the Affinière holds her master while they share concerns too intimate to voice while facing each other)

-These customs were comfortable and familiar to Dr. Lysander, who had grown up in high society with Cuorelle servants.
+These customs were comfortable and familiar to Dr. Lysander, who had grown up in high society with Cuorelle servants, though she never had the chance to meet Kaede.
 For Kaigan—raised in orphanages and scientific dormitories—they represent an uncomfortable intimacy he has rarely experienced.
 When Kaigan balks at these rituals, Kaede mistakes his refusal for contempt or disgust at her mixed bloodline.

-The cultural disconnect extends both ways: Kaigan's tendency to treat Kaede as an equal colleague rather than a servant confuses her, while her formal deference frustrates him.
+The cultural disconnect extends both ways: Kaigan's tendency to treat Kaede as an equal colleague rather than a partner-servant confuses her, while her formal deference frustrates him.
 He sees her elaborate courtesies as unnecessary and artificial, while she views them as essential expressions of respect and proper order.

 As Kaede slowly teaches him these traditional practices, explaining their historical significance and purpose, Kaigan begins to understand their value.
 Simultaneously, his respectful treatment and genuine interest in her as a person begins to crack her professional facade.
 The very rituals that initially created distance between them become bridges of understanding, gradually awakening genuine feelings that neither expected to develop.